Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-setup-c-and-cpp-in-visual-studio-code-1.md

 mathjax: false
 Google_Ads: true
 ---
-Are you trying to learn C and C++ programming using Visual Studio Code, or are you experiencing issues during the installation process?
+Are you trying to learn C or C++ programming using Visual Studio Code, or are you experiencing issues during the installation process?

-In this guide, we will walk you through the step-by-step process of installing the MinGW compiler and running C and C++ programs in Visual Studio Code.
+In this guide, we will walk you through the step-by-step process of installing the "MinGW" compiler and running C and C++ programs in Visual Studio Code.

 {{< table-of-contents >}}

-## **Here are the steps on how to set up C/C++ in Visual Studio Code:**
+## **Steps on how to set up C/C++ in Visual Studio Code:**

 ### **1/ Download MinGW**